hasaniqbal777/coling-2025/_pages/faqs/submission.md

 ## General Questions

+## Do the Limitations and Ethical Considerations sections count toward the 8-page limit for long papers (4-page limit for short papers)?

+No. The Limitations and Ethical Considerations sections do not count toward the page limit.
+They should be included at the end of the paper, after the conclusion and before the references, and can take up to one extra page.

 ### Is it permissible for an author to be listed on multiple papers submitted to the conference?

 **Yes**.
 However, it may be the case that different authors need to register to present multiple papers (the registration policy has not been decided yet).